 Hockey Burleigh Payment Plans will enable members to pay off their Hockey Burleigh fees over three equal monthly payments.

-Payment Plans need to be entered into with the first payment being made prior to the commencement of the season.
+Payment Plans need to be entered into with the first payment being made prior to selection of teams for the first round of the season.

 Second Instalment to be paid prior to 5th April.